Updating your Software

 A Note on OS Updates:

-Because Windows 10 is constantly getting incremental version updates, there have been a number of users who find that certain updates to hardware drivers have caused annoying issues on their system.
+Because Windows 10 and 11 are constantly getting incremental version updates, there have been a number of users who find that certain updates to hardware drivers have caused annoying issues on their system.
 For this reason, many feel it is best to be choosy about when Win 10 installs certain updates.
 By delaying these, one can allow time for any bugs to be fixed before installing the affected updates on their system.

 To manually choose when Win 10 downloads and installs updates, go to All Settings > Updates & Security > Advanced Options.
 There you will find a section titled "Pause Updates".
 Depending on which version of Win 10 you are using, you can delay when the latest updates are downloaded and installed by a couple of weeks.